StopAnimalHolocausts/stop-animal-holocausts-/README.md

 # stop-animal-holocausts-
 Project Slaughter-Free

+The Bio-Legacy repository now supports Avian-Legacy.
+While Average Minds see chicken as a commodity, Greatest Minds see it as a canvas for the Celestial Poultry profile—meat that is 90% cheaper and contains more Omega-3s than wild-caught salmon

 # 🧬 Project Slaughter-Free: The 2026 Open-Source Blueprint
 ### Decentralized Protocols for Low-Cost, Premium Cultivated Beef